Doing business in Norway? Get ready to disclose on human rights

 3. average number of employees in the financial year of 50 full-time equivalent.

-You find yourself being part of one of the 8,830 enterprises?
-That means that come July 1st 2022 you need to take serious steps to identify, address, prevent and limit violations of human rights or decent working conditions in your own operations and supply chain.
+That means you need to take serious steps to identify, address, prevent and limit violations of human rights or decent working conditions in your own operations and supply chain.
 This includes that companies carry out due diligence in accordance with the OECD Guidelines for Multinational Enterprises.
-Further, the new act also requires enterprises to annually publish a report on their efforts with the first report being due the 30th of June 2023.

 We advise on implementation of measures